 Please be sure senders allow at least one extra business day for delivery to you.
 Mail is not delivered to the residence hall on weekends.
 Mail that is not retrieved by you during your stay will be returned to the sender.

 The University’s facilities comply with all applicable laws, including the Americans with Disabilities Act, which require reasonable accommodation of persons with disabilities.
 You are responsible for notifying the University of any requests for reasonable accommodation that would require modification of University facilities.
 Such notification must be made at least six (6) weeks in advance of check-in so that the University can consider the request, determine whether the requested modification constitutes a reasonable accommodation or creates an undue hardship, and can enter a dialogue regarding the requested accommodation, if necessary.
 Not all campus facilities are equipped to accommodate individuals with special needs.
-The University reserves the right to assign persons needing special accommodations to appropriate facilities that may be separate from others utilized by the Registrant.
+The University reserves the right to assign persons needing special accommodations to appropriate facilities that may be separate from other interns.
 If notice is not provided by the deadline, the University may not be able to accommodate requests for special accommodations.
 If you have any questions, please contact Conference and Event Services at firstname.lastname@example.org.

 The following unfortunately cannot be provided by Seattle University.
 Therefore, we suggest you bring: